-Reverend Rountree was the pastor of Good Neighbor from its birth in 1971 through 1981.
-Under his leadership the members defined its mission in the service of the Lord as one of providing family-like membership, good neighbors to one another and to the community.
-At the height of his ministry, more than 200 souls worshipped as part of the Good Neighbor Family.
+Rev. Rountree served as Pastor at Good Neighbor from its birth in 1971 to 1981.
+Under his leadership the members defined its mission in the service of the Lord as one of providing family-like membership, good neighbors to one another and community outreach.
+At the height of his ministry, more than 200 souls worshiped as part of the Good Neighbor Family.

-Building upon their experience from Zion Hill Baptist Church in Newark, Moses Rountree, Sr. became our first deacon and chairman of the Deacon Board.
-He now resides in Florida.
-Deacon James Wallace, Marlon Wilson and Perrie Wilson continued to serve the church faithfully.
-Deacon Marlon Wilson was also our first Superintendent of Sunday School, and was dutiful until he and his family moved to North Carolina.
+Building upon their experience from Zion Hill Baptist Church in Newark, the late Moses Rountree, Sr. became the first deacon and chairman of the Deacon Board.
+The late Deacons Perrie Wilson and Marlon Wilson served the church faithfully and Deacon Marlon Wilson was also the first Superintendent of Sunday School.

-The late Sister Geruth Rountree was our first "Church Mother" and was the first Chairlady of the Deaconess Board.
-Madame Louise Scott-Rountree, as she preferred to be called, founded the Hospitality Committee, served on the Prayer Band, worked with the Deaconess Board, and was founder of the Floral Club.
-She also served jointly with Sister Geruth as the original Chairwomen for Women's Day.
+The late Sister Geruth Rountree was the first "Church Mother" and the first Chairwoman of the Deaconess Board.
+Madame Louise Scott-Rountree founded the Hospitality Committee, served on the Prayer Band, worked with the Deaconess Board, and was founder of the Floral Club.
+She also served jointly with Sister Geruth as the first Chairladies for Women's Day.

-Brother June Wilson, Sister Lissie Wilson, Deacon Perrie Wilson, Brother Romeo Wilson, Deacon Marlon Wilson, Sister Beulah Wilson and Sister Elease Archibald Wilson are no longer with us - they like Sister Geruth Rountree, Brother Douglas Cain, Madame Rountree, Deacon Moses Rountree, Sr. and Rev. Jewel Boone McKoy have gone home to be with the Lord.
+Many of our founders have gone home to be with the Lord: Brother June Wilson, Sister Lissie Wilson, Deacon Perrie Wilson, Brother Romeo Wilson, Sr, Deacon Marlon Wilson, Sis Elsie Wilson, Sister Beulah Wilson, Sister Elease Wilson-Archibald, Brother Walter Douglas Cain, Madame Louise Scott-Rountree, Sister Geruth Rountree, Deacon Moses Rountree, Sr., Rev. Jewel Boone McKoy and Deacon Moses Rountree Jr.